Letter of Impact re: Bill 178, Smoke-Free Ontario Amendment Act (SFOA), 2016.

 Dear Government of Ontario,

-Kensington Market has a long history of a welcoming nature and tolerance that is well documented and is at the core of why it is such a beloved neighbourhood in Toronto as well as one Ontario’s most important tourist attractions.
+Kensington Market has a long history of a welcoming nature and tolerance that is well documented and is at the core of why it is such a beloved neighborhood in Toronto as well as one Ontario’s most important tourist attractions.

 We are also home to North America’s second oldest cannabis lounge, Hot Box now located at 204 Augusta Ave.
 Hot Box welcomes up to 500 visitors a day who consume medical marijuana indoors and on their secluded back patio.
 This consumption is done largely through non-toxic vaping medical cannabis that citizens must bring in themselves.